Battle of Brega–Ajdabiya road: Loyalist troops surge into Ajdabiya

 On 9 April, rebel forces attempted to go back to Brega but only got to the university before having to pull back due to intense shelling.
 After the rebel retreat, loyalist artillery shelled Ajdabiya, most notably the city's western gate for 30 minutes.
 Pro-Gaddafi forces had attacked the city from the north, west and south.
 They had moved through the southern desert overnight to within striking distance of the city.
 The bombardment killed three rebels before it dropped off after what appeared to be a NATO air-strike.
-Later however, NATO stated they did not conduct any air-strikes in the vicinity of Ajdabiya during the day.
+Later, however, NATO stated they had not conducted any air-strikes in the vicinity of Ajdabiya during the day.
 Following the alleged air-strike, government troops pushed into Ajdabiya and spread out across the city, avoiding NATO planes and making it impossible for the pilots to know whom to hit.
 Three hours of heavy street fighting started and eventually the rebels were pushed out to the city's outskirts and appeared to have all but lost the town once again.
 The fighting at one point came dangerously close to the city's hospital with gunfire being heard several streets away and shells landing nearby.
 The rebels stated that government forces were aided by sympathizers within Ajdabiya.
 During the day, a rebel Hind attack helicopter was spotted flying over the city, in defiance of the UN no-fly zone.
 It was later confirmed to have been shot down by government forces.
 At sunset, some rebel reinforcements reached the town.
 The rebels started re-entering the town via the eastern entrance and claimed to be re-establishing control.
 Smaller loyalist units were still roaming the western parts of the city and government troops were in firm control of the city's western gate.
 As night fell, the fighting started up again with street battles raging for control of the city's main street, Istanbul Street.
 According to Al Jazeera, loyalists were reported to be in control of the western part of the town while the rebels were in the city center.
 There were also reports of fighting for the southern part of the town, while rebels were holding their positions in the northern and eastern part.